SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 - **TargetWebPart**: the type of the target web part that will visualize this field on the modern page.
 Supported target web parts are `SharePointPnP.Modernization.WikiTextPart`, `SharePointPnP.Modernization.WikiImagePart` and `Microsoft.SharePoint.Publishing.WebControls.SummaryLinkWebPart, Microsoft.SharePoint.Publishing, Version=16.0.0.0, Culture=neutral, PublicKeyToken=71e9bce111e9429c`.
 - **Row**: the row you want to put the target web part in.
 Needs to be 1 or greater.
 - **Column**: the column you want to put the target web part in.
 Needs to be 1, 2 or 3.
+- **Order**: the order of the target web part in the defined row/column.

 Depending the chosen TargetWebPart you'll need to provide the web part properties holding the data needed during transformation.
 Each property has the following properties: